Al-Rou/AufgabeVier/README.md

 This code realizes a game based on Java-GUI, where circles and rectangles are created using right-clicks and left-clicks in a limited time.
+The winner is the one who can create the most figures in the least time with the least number of misclicks (when you click on an already created figure).